 May 5, 2023

-Thick Chunky Peanut Butter Chocolate Cookies
+Chunky Peanut Butter Chocolate Chip Cookies

 Thick, super chewy peanut butter cookies made with chunky peanut butter and studded with chunks of milk chocolate.
 The dough scoops are coated in a mix of sugar and salt for a flavorful, crispy outer texture.
 These cookies have a unique shaping method that gives them a thick chewy, fudgy center.

-5 from 17 votes
+4.94 from 49 votes

 Yield: 12 cookies